awsdocs/amazon-s3-developer-guide/doc_source/crr-add-config.md

   </Rule>
 </ReplicationConfiguration>
 ```
-You can specify any storage class that Amazon S3 supports, except for `GLACIER`\.
-To transition objects to the `GLACIER` storage class, you use lifecycle configuration\.
-For more information about lifecycle management, see [Object Lifecycle Management](object-lifecycle-mgmt.md)\.
-For more information about storage classes, see [Storage Classes](storage-class-intro.md)\.
+You can specify any storage class that Amazon S3 supports\.

 **Example 2: Replication Configuration with Two Rules**